Orašac, the birthplace of the Serbian state

 The secret meeting of prominent Serbs was held on 15th February 1804 in the Marićević Gully in Orašac village.
 It was the day of Sretenje (Candlemas Day) – The presentation of Jesus at a temple, a church holiday on a remembrance of the day when Mother of God first brought the newborn Christ into the temple to dedicate him to God.

 Today at this memorial place there are three white marble plates.
 In the middle there is engraved text: “On this place on 15th February in 1804, the First Serbian Uprising was raised”.
-Also, on the left and right plates, there are engraved verses from the famous song “The beginning of the revolt on the breath”.
+Also, on the left and right plates, there are engraved verses from the famous song “The Beginning of the revolt on the Breath”.

 Meeting in the Marićević Gully